8 Ways to Make Your Small Backyard Seem Larger

 Following the above tips will directly appeal to your sense of sight, but the other senses shouldn’t be neglected.
 Choose plants with light, pleasing fragrances.
 Consider purchasing a small, lighted water fountain to add the sound of bubbling water.
 Have fun with texture to add the sense of touch to the space.
 If you enjoy hosting dinner parties outdoors, then you can cross taste off the list as well!

 It can be quite challenging to transform a small yard into a more complex, “spacious” area.
 However, careful planning and attention to detail can make it possible.
-Start with these tips, and you’ll be well on your way to expanding your outdoor experience.
+Start with these tips from our landscape design expert, and you’ll be well on your way to expanding your outdoor experience.